cdown/rawtojpg/README.md

 # rawtojpg

-rawtojpg provides a much faster way to extract embedded JPEGs from Sony raw files than exiftool's `-JpgFromRaw`.
+rawtojpg provides a much faster way to extract embedded JPEGs from RAW files than exiftool's `-JpgFromRaw`.
 In a directory with ~1200 files, rawtojpg extracts JPEGs about 17 times faster than exiftool:

     % sudo sh -c 'sync; echo 3 > /proc/sys/vm/drop_caches'